Tales from the road

 The Mallos are a unique formation of red sedimentary rocks, forming spectacular vertical towers where vultures and eagles nest by the hundreds, enjoying the sunny Mediterranean climate.
 There is a circular hike here which is evocatively known as Heaven’s Path.
 It sounds even better in Spanish; Camino de Cielo.
 Step-by-step the trail reveals a conveyer belt of panoramas of the dramatic vertical walls on a relatively short hike.
 Better yet, you can choose to extend the path beyond Heaven and into the peaceful agricultural lands between Murillo and Riglos.

-The walk can easily be combined with two other Pura favourites in the area; the Loarre castle and its wide views over the plains of Huesca, and the Gracia-Bhadi bakery in Ayerbe, both of which provide memorable cultural experiences.
+This spectacular hike can easily be combined with two other Pura favourites in the area; the Loarre castle and its wide views over the plains of Huesca, and the Gracia-Bhadi bakery in Ayerbe, both of which provide memorable cultural experiences.

 Suggested trip: Bilbao to Barcelona: Pyrenees Drive & Explore Holiday